Smashed Kimchi Chickpea Salad

 Ingredients

-• 2 teaspoons rice vinegar or apple cider vinegar
+• 1 teaspoon rice vinegar or apple cider vinegar

-• Optional mix-ins: A few dashes of dulse or kelp flakes 1-2 tablespoons gomasio or toasted sesame seeds, finely chopped scallions, grated carrot
+• Optional: A few dashes of dulse or kelp flakes, 1-2 tablespoons gomasio or toasted sesame seeds, finely chopped scallions, or grated carrot

 Instructions

-• Place the chickpeas in a mixing bowl and add the mayonnaise or tahini.
-Use a potato masher or the back of a fork to mash the chickpeas up; they should be mostly mashed, but it’s nice when a few of them remain whole.
-Start with 5 tablespoons of mayonnaise or tahini, then add a little more as needed for a creamy texture.
+• Place the chickpeas in a mixing bowl and add the mayonnaise.
+Use a potato masher or the back of a fork to mash the chickpeas up; they should be mostly mashed, but it's nice when a few of them remain whole.
+Start with 3 tablespoons of mayonnaise, then add a little more as needed for a creamy texture.

-• Fold in the kimchi, vinegar, sriracha, and pepper.
+• Fold in the kimchi, vinegar, and sriracha.
 Add any additional mix-ins you like, then taste and adjust seasoning as needed.
 Serve.

 Notes